 Lara Croll, HHR Analyst

 Originally from Abbotsford, Lara Croll has a Masters of Public Policy from Simon Fraser University, and an undergraduate degree in Economics.
-Prior to joining the BCCPA team, Lara interned for the BC Care Providers in 2014, as well as working in the customer service industry for eight years.
+Prior to joining the BCCPA team, Lara interned for the BC Care Providers Association in 2014, as well as working in the customer service industry for eight years.

 On weekends, Lara enjoys swimming, pottery, and volunteering for Watari Counselling and Services Society. email@example.com